djnavarro/workbch/README.md

 ## Example 2: People, owners and teams

-The projectr package stores a data base of names and nicknames, so you can specify a person using their nickname instead of needing to type the full name:
+The workbch package stores a data base of names and nicknames, so you can specify a person using their nickname instead of needing to type the full name: